Tarragon Rice Pilaf is scrumptious and good as a main dish or side dish salad.

 - 3 cups homemade vegetable stock

-- Heat the olive oil and saute the shallots until tender.
+- In s small saucepan, heat the olive oil and sauté the shallots until tender.

-- In a separate saucepan, bring the vegetable stock to a boil and stir in the wild rice.
+- In a large pot, bring the vegetable stock to a boil and stir in the wild rice.

-- When the vegetable stock is absorbed by the rice, drain the rice in a colander to remove the excess moisture and let it cool.
+- Drain the rice in a colander to remove the excess moisture and let it cool.

 - In a large bowl, mix the wild rice, brown rice, peas, and cooked shallots.

 Make the Salad Dressing & Combine with Rice

 - Whisk the dressing ingredients until emulsified and pour the dressing over the rice mixture.

 - Serve at room temperature or refrigerate for later.

 More Rice Recipes